 3. Learn to say no, and yes

-Working during hours when we are not supposed to be working is something probably everyone feels guilty over.
+Working during hours we are not supposed to be working is something we all probably feel guilty of.
 Answering emails late at night or checking your phone just one extra time during vacation.
-When working from home we need to take a stand and make clear boundaries to make sure that we yes, work when we should work, but also that we are free when we don't.
+When working from home we need to take a stand and make clear boundaries to make sure that we yes, work when we should work, but also that we are free when we are free.

 Remember that cat you had to take care of?
 Well it is never going to get any better if your time at home is either spent doing your work from home, or worrying about not doing it.
 You decided on your office hours, so keep the office closed otherwise.